Experience the Canal as Its Builders Intended

 Lake William, Lake Thomas and Lake Fletcher are all surrounded by rural and woodland areas, making the trip a diverse experience.
 Landowners on the lakes may also be found enjoying the paddling opportunities.
 The local paddling club, Cheema, also uses Lake Thomas daily, as children enjoy the calm waters for training.

 Once at the northern end of Lake Fletcher, a few short portages are required to access Grand Lake.
 This lake is very large and often too windy for paddling.
-If activities are confined to the morning, when winds are calmer, paddlers can reach the campground at Laurie Provincial Park.
+If you stick the morning, when winds are calmer, you can reach the campground at Laurie Provincial Park.

-Another morning paddle, of 6.5 km. to the head of the Shubenacadie River, completes the lake section of the Canal.
-It is in Sandy Cove, just past Oakfield Picnic Park, that the route opens into a pleasant 40 km. of paddling down a meandering Shubenacadie River.
+From Laurie Provincial Park, you can paddle another 6.5 km north to the head of the Shubenacadie River, completing the lake section of the canal.
+It is in Sandy Cove, just past Oakfield Provincial Park, that the route opens into a pleasant 40 km of paddling down the meandering Shubenacadie River.

-Once at the Village of Shubenacadie, the tidal portion of the route begins.
-When the tidal bore comes into the river the water action generates waves large enough to support white-water-rafting.
+Once at the village of Shubenacadie, the tidal portion of the route begins.
+When the tidal bore comes into the river, it generates waves large enough to support whitewater rafting.
 Recreational canoeing becomes considerably more difficult during these times.
-Caution should be taken to plan your journey through this part of the river during times of the day when the tide is not creating rough water.
+You should take care to plan your journey through this part of the river during times of the day when the tidal bore is not at its height.